oils-for-unix/oils.vim/algorithms.md

   - it's ok if `$x` is not there - that is a gentle nudge
 - Commands that end with expression: `$(call 42)` and `$(= 42)`
 - `--foo=r'raw'` is misleading, and same with `u'' b''`
-  - we are also highlighting it in a misleading way now, since `\<` marks a word boundary
+  - We should fix the YSH quirk.
+Then using the `\<` word boundary will not misunderstand any correct code.